 VA disability assistance helps veterans who have served the United States recoup medical expenses for injuries they’ve sustained during military service or because of military service.

 Many vets suffer from painful heels and feet from plantar fasciitis, which can make walking, moving, or living life difficult.
 The VA may also approve claims for depression caused by the pain from chronic plantar fasciitis, foot deformities that lead to the collapse of the arch, sciatica, or back and knee problems that are related to plantar fasciitis.

 Depending on how severe your pain and disability from plantar fasciitis is, the VA benefit will rank your condition on a scale from 10-100 (with 100 being the most severe and eligible for the most benefits).

 Similar to the SSA, a VA disability claim for plantar fasciitis will need to be submitted to the VA and evaluated, so the more you and your doctor can document your condition, treatments, and your pain level the better your chances of receiving appropriate benefits.

 The pain from plantar fasciitis can be truly debilitating–and disabling–especially when the condition is chronic.
 Whether or not your unique situation qualifies for disability benefits with the SSA or VA, you deserve support and relief from family, friends, and other plantar fasciitis sufferers.
-And if you do decide to pursue disability benefits for your condition, remember to document your pain and your treatment process as thoroughly as possible, work together with your health provider to help him or her understand the types of details you need to documented, and follow the claims submission and review steps outlined by the SSA or the VA to get the financial help you need.
+And if you do decide to pursue disability benefits for your condition, remember to document your pain and your treatment process as thoroughly as possible, work together with your health provider to help them understand the types of details you need to document, and follow the claims submission and review steps outlined by the SSA or the VA to get the financial help you need.